tdwgithub/sensor-playground/README.md

 section & the processor module and even that has been designed to give you a wide range of choices.

-For example, if you don't have a need for an encoder, you don't need to install it, or its supporting pull-ups.
+For example if you don't have a need for an encoder you don't need to install it or its supporting pull-up resistors.
 Same holds for the PCB-mount buttons.
-As for the sensors, I designed the PCB so that the processor I2C bus, SPI bus and a UART are available via sockets or pins, at a number of locations across the board.
+As for the sensors, I designed the PCB so that the processor I2C bus, SPI bus and a UART are available via sockets or pins at a number of locations across the board.
-This lets you connect the devices you choose, at the points that make sense to your particular application.
+This lets you connect the devices you choose at the points that make sense to your particular application.
 While there are outlines for some of the sensors that I chose to use, these are by no means the ones you have to select.